Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-18-Inverse_PINN.md

 | **Given:**<br>• Governing physical laws (PDEs)<br>• Material properties/parameters<br>• Boundary & initial conditions | **Given:**<br>• Governing physical laws (PDEs)<br>• Sparse, noisy state observations |
 | **Find:**<br>• The system state field (e.g., temperature, velocity) | **Find:**<br>• Unknown physical parameters<br>• Boundary conditions<br>• The complete state field |

-### Main Distinction

-A **Forward PINN** is used when the governing physics and all important physical parameters are already known.
-For example, consider a metal rod whose thermal conductivity ($\alpha$) has been measured experimentally.
-Since the value of $\alpha$ is known, the objective is simply to determine the temperature distribution $u(x,t)$ throughout the rod.
-In this case, the PINN behaves as a physics-constrained solver.
-During training, the neural network adjusts only its weights and biases so that its predicted solution satisfies both the available boundary or initial conditions and the governing differential equation.
-The unknown quantity is the **state field**, while the physical parameters remain fixed.

-An **Inverse PINN**, on the other hand, addresses a more realistic engineering scenario where some physical parameters are unknown.
-For instance, temperature measurements may be available from only a few thermocouples, while the thermal conductivity of the rod is uncertain.
-The goal is now twofold: reconstruct the complete temperature field $u(x,t)$ and estimate the unknown parameter $\alpha$.
-To achieve this, the parameter is treated as an additional trainable variable and optimized together with the network weights.
-The governing PDE acts as a physical constraint, ensuring that the estimated parameter and reconstructed state remain physically consistent.

-In summary, a **Forward PINN predicts the system behavior when the physics and parameters are known**, whereas an **Inverse PINN learns unknown physical parameters and system behavior simultaneously from sparse observations while enforcing the laws of physics**.

 # Core Differences: Forward PINN vs. Inverse PINN